Safi1317/Fitness-Blog/README.md

 ## Description

 We created "Fitness talks" based on the wellness of an group using a several fitness exercises to help them easily keep fit.
-Users have to sign in via their username and password afterward they will be able to see the websites homepage, my post, and login page.
-The user can choose the workout on the fitness exercises on the homepage, the next step is the user will click on the fitness exercise on the home screen and the repetition of the exercise.
-Once the user completes the first exercise he is more than willing to continue with the rest of the exercises or if user wants to add a exercise of his own he can post it under my post page.
+Users have to sign in via their username and password afterward they will be able to see the websites homepage,and login page.
+The user can choose the workout on the fitness exercises on the homepage.

-Here is the link to our webpage: to be added after live deployment.
+Here is the link to our webpage: https://fitnesstalks.herokuapp.com

    ![fitneses_talk_logo](https://user-images.githubusercontent.com/119647704/228038259-1e247926-f5f6-45b0-93d7-b3f4cca3502c.png)

 ## Installation